sermon: God's Sense of Justice

-Daniel 7:9-10 I beheld till the thrones were cast down, and the Ancient of days did sit, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and his wheels as burning fire.
-A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened.
+Daniel 7:9-10 I watched till thrones were put in place, and the Ancient of Days was seated; His garment was white as snow, and the hair of His head was like pure wool.
+His throne was a fiery flame, its wheels a burning fire; a fiery stream issued and came forth from before Him.
+A thousand thousands ministered to Him; ten thousand times ten thousand stood before Him.
+The court was seated, and the books were opened.

-Let's go to Daniel 12:1.
+Let us go to Daniel 12.
 Here the judgment is a bit further advanced.

-Daniel 12:1 And at that time shall Michael stand up, the great prince which stands for the children of your people: and there shall be a time of trouble such as never was since there was a nation even to that same time: and at that time your people shall be delivered, every one that shall be found written in the book.
+Daniel 12:1 At that time Michael shall stand up, the great prince who stands watch over the sons of your people; and there shall be a time of trouble such as never was since there was a nation, even to that time.
+And at that time your people shall be delivered, every one who is found written in the book.

 If that last phrase was not in there, one would be within one's right to think that every Israelite is going to escape.
 No, only those who are written in the book.
 Again, I want you to see that judgment is proceeding.

-In Daniel 12, with one exception, here the scene is expanded to include the entire world, not just the beast power.
+In Daniel 12, with one exception, the scene is expanded to include the entire world, not just the beast power.
 So within the context of the book of Daniel, time has progressed.
-It's not just the beast; it is everybody.
+It is not just the beast; it is everybody.

 This is not just anybody, but a man.
 Did such a thing ever occur in the history of mankind, that a man would travail in birth?
 It never happened.
 But this is God's illustration through Jeremiah of what a unique time that we are looking at here within this context.